pipeline-tools/gusty-demo/README.md

 - The utilities provided in `ez-airflow` should be general enough for anyone to use.
 It is a foundation upon which individuals can build a data pipeline in Airflow that is suited for their specific needs.

 - Jobs are defined using `.yml` files.
+For jobs that save to the data warehouse, **the name of the `.yml` file will be the name of the resulting table.**

 - All DAGs have two items in the `airflow/dags` folder: